II. Changing the Clutch

 1. Go to Fly Wheel 2. .
 Go to Throwout Bearing 3.
 Go to Installing the New Clutch

-Use a clutch plate centering tool to hold the clutch plate in place while
+Use a clutch plate centering tool to hold the clutch plate in place

-bolts removed, the pressure plate and clutch disk can be easily pulled
+the pressure plate and clutch disk can be easily pulled from the face of the fly

 I always replace the pressure plate and clutch disk every time I have a transmission off.
 But, in this case, I was shocked to see the parts were barely worn after 30,000 miles of hard use.
 The pressure plate and disk were heavy duty units from Centerforce®.
-A 240Z only weighs about 2200 pounds, so even with my upgraded engine the clutch apparently does not work hard launching me here and there.
+A 240Z only weighs about 2200 pounds, so even with my upgraded engine, the clutch apparently does not work hard launching me here and there.
 I am saving the used clutch plate and disk to install some other day in some other Z.

 Notice the Centerforce pressure plate has weights (squares around the edge of the inner circle in the figure) that are connected to lever fingers of the clutch diaphragm spring.
 The diaphragm spring provides the pressure that squeezes the clutch disk between the pressure plate and fly wheel to start the car moving when you let out the clutch.
 When the engine is spinning at high rpms, the centripetal force on the weights pushes the finger levers out, increasing the squeezing pressure on the clutch disk.
 With the old stock clutch, the torque of my modified engine would often cause the clutch to slip and spin wildly when I punched it off the line.
 That is, the clutch would slip and spin instead of my tires spinning (embarrassing).
 I have never had this problem since I installed the Centerforce clutch.
 The added benefit is that, in my small 240Z, this performance part will apparently last a lifetime.